xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }, []);
 ```

-Your cleanup logic should be "symmetrical" to the setup logic, and should stop or undo whatever setup did:
+Your cleanup logic should be "symmetrical" to the setup logic, dan should stop or undo whatever setup did:

 ```js {2-3,5}
   useEffect(() => {